Printable Family History Form

 - Patient health condition: A list of the patient's current health conditions and the age at which they were diagnosed.

-- Medication and supplements: Details about any medications or supplements the patient is currently taking, including the purpose, dosage, and frequency.
+- Medication and supplements: Details about any medications or supplements the patient takes, including the purpose, dosage, and frequency.

-- Family medical history: A table or section where the patient can provide information about the health conditions of their immediate, maternal, and paternal family members, including date of birth, alive status, health conditions with age at diagnosis, medications, age at death, cause of death, and ethnic background.
+- Family medical history: A table or section where the patient can provide information about the health conditions of their immediate, maternal, and paternal family members, including date of birth, health conditions with the age of diagnosis, cause, and age of death, and ethnic background.
 Even adoptive parents can be included since they share living circumstances.

 By compiling and analyzing this information, healthcare professionals can gain valuable insights into the patient's health risks and tailor their care to address potential hereditary concerns.

-How does our Family History Form template work?
+How does our Printable Family History Form template work?

 To effectively utilize our Family History Form template, healthcare professionals can follow these steps: